salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 date: 2015-05-14 12:00:00
 order: 1
 ---
-In order to use the SDK in your Mobile app, there are several steps required to register a device with the Salesforce Marketing Cloud which ultimately connects it to the MobilePush app you created in the [App Center]({{ site.baseurl }}/create-apps/create-apps-overview.html).
+In order to use the SDK in your Mobile app, complete the steps required to register a device with the Salesforce Marketing Cloud.
+This process ultimately connects the device to the MobilePush app you created in the [App Center]({{ site.baseurl }}/create-apps/create-apps-overview.html).

 1. In your app development environment, copy the libJB4ASDK-X.X.X.a.a and the header files into your project.
 <br/>
  <img class="img-responsive" src="{{ site.baseurl }}/assets/iossdk37.png" /><br/>
 <br/>
-1. Select Project Settings.
+1. Select **Project Settings**.
-Select General.
+1. Select **General**.
-Add libJB4ASDK-X.X.X.a as a dependency.
+1. Add libJB4ASDK-X.X.X.a as a dependency.
-Add code in the AppDelegate implementation class to bootstrap the Journey Builder for Apps SDK.
+1. Add code in the AppDelegate implementation class to bootstrap the Journey Builder for Apps SDK.
 Note that you must call configureSDKWithAppId and andAccessToken and provide values from <a href="https://code.exacttarget.com/" target="_blank">code@<a/>.

 ~~~
 #import "AppDelegate.h"